parkernilson/vsc-gray-php-in-html-comments/README.md

 # README for Gray PHP In HTML Comments

-When PHP is nested within an HTML comment, it is still processed normally, so it is not grayed out, but this looks bad.
+When PHP is nested within an HTML comment, it is still processed by the PHP server.
+Because of this PHP is not grayed out by HTML comments, but this looks bad.

 ### **_So_**: this extension keeps \<?php and \?> tags lit up within html comments, but sets the rest of the body to match the surrounding comment.